CocoaLumberjack/CocoaLumberjack/README.md

 .package(url: "https://github.com/CocoaLumberjack/CocoaLumberjack.git", from: "3.6.0"),
 ```

+Note that you may need to add both products, `CocoaLumberjack` and `CocoaLumberjackSwift` to your target since SPM sometimes fails to detect that `CocoaLumerjackSwift` depends on `CocoaLumberjack`.

 #### Install manually

 If you want to install CocoaLumberjack manually, read the [manual installation](https://raw.githubusercontent.com/CocoaLumberjack/CocoaLumberjack/master/Documentation/GettingStarted.md#manual-installation) guide for more information.